AuSAP improves safety for children with disability

 ‘An added bonus’

-Allied health professionals have reported that the changed setup ensures the seatbelt remains in its intended position – reducing the risk of the child getting out of the car seat, which can be a serious road safety hazard.
+Allied health professionals have reported that the changed setup ensures the seatbelt remains in its intended position – reducing the risk of the passenger getting out of the car seat, which can be a serious road safety hazard.

 About AuSAP